timescale/docs.timescale.com-content/introduction/architecture.md

 ## TimescaleDB Clustering (PRIVATE BETA) [](timescaledb-clustering)

+>:WARNING: Running TimescaleDB in a multi-node setup is currently in PRIVATE BETA.
+This method of deployment is not meant for production use.
+For more information, please
+[contact us][contact].

 TimescaleDB supports multi-node clustering by leveraging the hypertable and chunk primitives described above.
 In the multi-node topology, all nodes are TimescaleDB instances, but may play different roles depending on their responsibilities within a distributed database.